ameshkov/udptlspipe/README.md

 * [X] Docker image.
 * [X] Certificate configuration.
-* [ ] Use WebSocket for transport instead of the custom binary proto.
+* [X] Use WebSocket for transport instead of the custom binary proto.
+* [ ] Use several upstream connections instead of a single one.
 * [ ] Automatic TLS certs generation (let's encrypt, lego).